-Title: Vice Chair, Department of Immunology, Assistant Professor
+Title: Vice Chair, Department of Immunology and Nano-Medicine, Assistant Professor

 Office: AHC1 419-A; Lab AHC1 433